 - Extent of personal services: Companies that insist on a particular person performing the work assert a degree of control that suggests an employment relationship.
 In contrast, independent contractors are typically free to assign work to anyone.

 - Control of assistants: If a company hires, supervises and pays a worker’s assistants, this control indicates a possible employment relationship.
 If the worker retains control over hiring, supervising and paying helpers, this arrangement suggests an independent contractor relationship.

 - Continuity of relationship: A continuous relationship between a company and a worker indicates a possible employment relationship.
 However, an independent contractor arrangement can involve an ongoing relationship for multiple, sequential projects.

-- Flexibility of schedule: People whose hours or days of work are dictated by a company are apt to qualify as its employees.
+- Flexibility of schedule: People whose hours or days of work are dictated by a company are likely to qualify as its employees.

-- Demands for full-time work: Full-time work gives a company control over most of a person’s time, which supports a finding of an employment relationship.
+- Demands for full-time work: Full-time work gives a company control over most of a person’s time, supporting a finding of an employment relationship.

 - Need for onsite services: Requiring someone to work on company premises – particularly if the work can be performed elsewhere – indicates a possible employment relationship.

 - Sequence of work: If a company requires work to be performed in a specific order or sequence, this control suggests an employment relationship.

 - Requirement for reports: If a worker must provide regular written or oral reports on the status of a project, this arrangement indicates a possible employment relationship.

 - Method of payment: Hourly, weekly and monthly pay schedules are characteristic of employment relationships unless the payments are a convenient way of distributing a lump-sum fee.
 Payment on commission or project completion is more characteristic of independent contractor relationships.